Community,

 Hopes and Dreams

-Promoting economic empowerment and justice to fund and uplift the hopes and dreams of our people—neighbors, families, and educators—within their community’s schools.
+Promoting economic empowerment and justice to fund and uplift the hopes and dreams of our families, within their community’s schools.

 Responsive, mutual aid, and capacity-building opportunities